Lost in Time: A New Temporal Benchmark for VideoLLMs: Introduction

-$\rightarrow$ To address this, we generate questions using text templates, preventing grammatical issues that could be exploited by text-only models.

-\item MVBench contains QA pairs that can be solved by solely relying on prior world knowledge.

-$\rightarrow$ We design questions that can be answered purely from the video content, without relying on prior world knowledge.
+We reveal the shortcomings of existing benchmarks such as MVBench \citep{li2024mvbench}, NextQA \cite{xiao2021next}, MSVD-QA \citep{wu2017deep}, MSRVTT-QA \citep{xu2016msr} and ActivityNet QA \citep{yu2019activitynet} and based on those insights propose a new benchmark, TVBench, that \textit{requires} temporal understanding to be solved, providing an effective evaluation tool for current video-language models: \begin{itemize} \item We provide only temporal challenging candidate answers, requiring models to leverage temporal information to answer correctly. \item {We design task-specific templates to generate questions that are not overly informative such that they cannot be answered solely by text.} \item We design questions that can only be answered from the video content, without relying on prior world knowledge.

-\end{itemize} As a result, TVBench measures the temporal understanding of video-language models in contrast to MVBench, as shown in Fig.~\ref{fig:fig1}.
-In this setting, text-only and single-frame models, such as Llama3 and GPT-4o, perform at random chance level on TVBench, despite achieving competitive results on MVBench.
-Surprisingly, even the most recent state-of-the-art video-language models perform close to random chance on TVBench, with Tarsier and Gemini 1.5 Pro clearly outperforming the random baseline.
-For these models, shuffling and reversing the videos lead to significant performance drops, unlike in MVBench, further highlighting the value of TVBench as a temporal video benchmark.
+\end{itemize} As a result, TVBench measures the temporal understanding of video-language models in contrast to previous benchmarks.
+In this setting, text-only and single-frame models, such as Gemini 1.5 Pro and GPT-4o, perform at random chance levels on TVBench despite achieving competitive results on other benchmarks.
+Surprisingly, even recent state-of-the-art video-language models perform close to random chance on TVBench, with only a few models, such as Qwen2-VL \citep{wang2024qwen2vlenhancingvisionlanguagemodels} and Tarsier \citep{wang2024tarsierrecipestrainingevaluating}, outperforming the random baseline.
+Shuffling and reversing the videos for these models lead to significant performance drops, unlike prior benchmarks, further verifying TVBench as a temporal video benchmark.